 The five-year combined BS-MS degree program in the School of Aviation and Transportation Technology (BS/MS program) enables outstanding students to complete their bachelor's and master's degrees in a total of five years, rather than the usual six or more years.

 The program entails no alteration to the requirements for either degree, but does allow students to count up to twelve credits of AT graduate level courses toward both degrees, which reduces the total time for the MS degree.
-Additionally, with advanced placement credit, credit by examination at Purdue, full course loads, summer courses, or a combination of these during the BS program, students can comfortably complete both degrees in no more than five years from the beginning of their Aviation Technology BS studies.
+Additionally, with advanced placement credit, credit by examination at Purdue, full course loads, summer courses, or a combination of these during the BS program, students can complete both degrees in no more than five years from the beginning of their Aviation Technology BS studies.

 Requirements to be considered for admission to the BS/MS program include a minimum 3.5 GPA for AT courses, a cumulative Purdue GPA of at least 3.2, and projected completion of at least 93 of the 120 credits required for graduation by the end of semester 6 in an AT BS plan of study.
+There must be a plan to complete the MS degree within one calendar year of the BS program completion.

 Graduate Record Examination (GRE) scores will not be required for this special program.